 Early May is one of the most beautiful times at the Arboretum.
 Join us for an evening of music, salsa tasting, margaritas, historic slide viewing, garden wandering (yes you can!), a book sale and all the additional things we dream up to entice you to help us fund the Library collections and its programs.

-The International Geranium Society, Los Angeles branch, presents this wonderful annual display of geraniums.
+The Geranium Society presents this wonderful annual display of geraniums during Mother’s Day weekend.

 Annual auction of orchids.